What Is Carpal Tunnel Syndrome?

 After undergoing lab work, ultrasounds, and an EMG to check the nerve responses in the wrist, you can be diagnosed with carpal tunnel syndrome.
 Some patients choose to undergo surgery to fix it, medicines or even steroid injections, but there are other holistic ways to cope with the condition.
-At Premier Chiropractic Fayetteville Accident & Injury Center, after a standard exam of your hands, arms and neck, your chiropractor will also assess your spine.
+At Fayetteville Accident and Injury Center Fayetteville Accident & Injury Center, after a standard exam of your hands, arms and neck, your chiropractor will also assess your spine.
 Your chiropractor’s first goal will be to relieve your pain holistically, so your doctor will probably brace your wrist to prevent further aggravation, have you use ice packs at home to reduce the swelling and teach you exercises to help stretch out and strengthen the muscles around the carpal tunnel.
 Your chiropractor can also manipulate your joints, use soft-tissue massaging techniques and even teach you yoga positions that can help ease the carpal tunnel syndrome.
 These techniques can actually cure the carpal tunnel syndrome and you would have to continue exercises and stretches just to prevent it from coming back.

 Call Our Chiropractor in Fayetteville, NC Today!

 If you are experiencing these symptoms or have already been diagnosed with carpal tunnel syndrome and are in the Fayetteville, NC area, call us at 910-484-2001, stop in and see us, or even make an appointment on our website at https://www.fayettevilleaccident.com/.
 We are ready to help you get rid of your pain today!